elkarte/tools/README.md

 Feel free to fork this repository and make your desired changes.

-Please see the [Developer's Certificate of Origin](https://github.com/elkarte/tools/blob/master/DCO.txt) in the repository, by this you acknowledge that you can and do license your code under the license of the parent software.
+Please see the [Developer's Certificate of Origin](https://github.com/elkarte/tools/blob/master/DCO.txt) in the repository, by this you acknowledge that you can and do license your code under the license of the project.

 ###### How to contribute:
-* fork the repository.
+* Fork the repository.
 If you are not used to Github, please check out [fork a repository](http://help.github.com/fork-a-repo).
-* branch your repository, to commit the desired changes.
+* Branch your repository, to commit the desired changes.
- * an easy way to do so, is to define an alias for the git commit command, which includes -s switch (reference: [How to create Git aliases](http://githacks.com/post/1168909216/how-to-create-git-aliases))
+ * An easy way to do so, is to define an alias for the git commit command, which includes -s switch (reference: [How to create Git aliases](http://githacks.com/post/1168909216/how-to-create-git-aliases))
-* send us a pull request.
+* Send us a pull request.
- * This means you acknowledges your submission under the license of the project.
+ * This implies that your submission is done under the license of the project.